Living in Pondok Indah

 Why Families with Children Choose Pondok Indah

 Lifestyle infrastructure.
-The Pondok Indah and Lotte Malls are both excellent - better than most equivalents in comparable Southeast Asian cities at this price point.
+The Pondok Indah and Lotte Malls are both excellent, better than most equivalents in comparable Southeast Asian cities at this price point.
 International supermarkets (Ranch Market, Grand Lucky, the supermarket inside Lotte Mall) stock international groceries reliably.
 There's a wide range of international restaurants.
 The Pondok Indah Water Park is a genuine asset for families with young children.

 The expat community.
-A large, established expat community means children find English-speaking friends quickly, parents connect easily, and there's a wealth of informal knowledge available - good paediatricians, reliable domestic staff agencies, which restaurants are consistently good, which compounds have the best management.
+A large, established expat community means children find English-speaking friends quickly, parents connect easily, and there's a wealth of informal knowledge available: good paediatricians, reliable domestic staff agencies, which restaurants are consistently good, which compounds have the best management.
 For newly arrived families, this social infrastructure makes settlement considerably faster and easier.

 Relative calm.
 Compared to SCBD or Sudirman, Pondok Indah is quieter and more residential.
 Traffic within the gated compounds is manageable.
 Children can ride bikes or scooters within gated estates in a way that's simply not possible in denser parts of the city.
-The streets adjacent to the malls are busy; the residential pockets are not.
+The streets adjacent to the malls are busy.
+The residential pockets are not.

 Housing: What You'll Find and What It Costs